-A student is expected to come to school dressed in a manner appropriate for a learning environment, and that does not compromise the health and safety of the school community.
+A student is expected to come to the program dressed in a manner appropriate for their individual community/vocational learning environment, and that does not compromise the health and safety of the community.
 Although a student's style of dress is an individual statement of who he or she is, the Collaborative has the right to restrict certain aspects of dress which are disruptive or distracting to the education process.
 For example, a student may not wear a t-shirt which advocates an illegal action.
-Heavy chains which are not regular jewelry are not to be worn in school.
+Heavy chains which are not regular jewelry are not to be worn.